About The Princess Vlei Forum

 In December 2015, after months of negotiation, the Forum signed a Memorandum of Agreement with the City of Cape Town, recognising the Forum as a community partner in the management and transformation of the GPVCA.

 Since March 2014, Forum has been working with the City to ensure that the area is transformed in accordance with the community's vision of a nature and heritage park at Princess Vlei.
 This vision was generated through several workshops, surveys, and conversations with community stakeholders during our Imagine Princess Vlei campaign.
 The City has now finalised a Concept Development Plan for the area, based on this community vision, the Forum's ongoing engagement, and feedback from the public.
 Implementing and developing this plan is in progress.
+The Forum has raised over a million rand so far to fulfil our mission.
+For the past three years, the Forum has raised the salary for a dedicated manager at Princess Vlei.
+This intervention has transformed the site, and we are currently lobbying the City to ensure that a permanent post for a site manager is created.

 Read more about our Associated organisations